China's Global Dreams Give Its Neighbors Nightmares

 Russia’s enthusiasm for increased Eurasian economic connectivity is partly an expression of its frustration with Europe and the United States.
 It is not only that Western sanctions are damaging to Russia’s economy — they are, though that has not changed the Kremlin’s policies in Ukraine or Syria — but rather that they are marks of continuing disregard for what Russia sees as its rightful stature.
 Some Russians still think in terms of a geopolitical “triangle,” with the United States, Russia, and China at the corners, while others are convinced that a new Cold War looms between Washington and Beijing.

 Either way, many Russians consider China’s rise the leading indicator of the West’s decline, and they expect this fact to force concessions from Washington and Brussels over time, including the end of economic and political punishments imposed on Russia after 2014.
 For Russians who share this view, pursuing economic integration with the East is, ironically, largely about securing better relations with the West.
-But Russians may be mixing metaphors in their conjuring of BRI as a counterweight to Western pressure and isolation.
+But Russians may be mixing metaphors in their conjuring of the BRI as a counterweight to Western pressure and isolation.
 After all, Russia matters most of all for China as a potential land corridor to Europe, whose half-billion wealthy consumers are the largest single market for Chinese goods.

 Kazakhstan: the buckle in the belt?